How to Use Claude AI for Your Small Business: The Complete Guide

 Claude Projects

-The single biggest waste in how people use AI is re-explaining themselves.
-Every new conversation, you paste the same five paragraphs of background.
+The single biggest waste in how people use AI is re-explaining yourself — every new conversation starts with you pasting the same five paragraphs of background before you can ask for anything useful.
 Projects fix that permanently.

-A Project is a workspace where you upload your reference materials once: service menu, pricing sheets, past proposals, brand guidelines.
-You write instructions about tone, format, and constraints.
-Claude loads all of it before every conversation in that project starts.
+A Project is a workspace where you upload your reference materials — service menu, pricing sheets, past proposals, brand guidelines — along with instructions about tone, format, and constraints.
+Every conversation inside that project starts with Claude already up to speed.

 Setting Up Your First Project